Llesue/PhotoSwapBot/README.md

 - The court system
 - Active user been invite to become judge in auto
 - Judges decide photos are suitable or no
-- Alway choose photos that never visited if possible
+- Alway swap photos that never visited if possible
 - Ban users if its photos been unapproved 3 times
 - Anonymous all the time
 ## Any others?